Broken Lullaby: Critical reception

 Mordaunt Hall of The New York Times called the film "further evidence of Mr. Lubitsch's genius, for, while it is tearful, its story is unfurled in a poetic fashion, with an unexcelled performance by Lionel Barrymore and fine acting by Phillips Holmes and Nancy Carroll."
 He added, "Each sequence is fashioned with sincerity and great care.
 The different scenes are all photographed with admirable artistry ...
 The magic of the Lubitsch mind is not only reflected in the artistry of the production and the direction, but also in the habiliments of the players and their make-up."

+Variety wrote that the film was "well made, heavy and dramatic", and while acknowledging that "Artistically there is much in the film's favor", its "somber theme" and the "rigid unravelling [of the story] brooking no compromise" may prove difficult to attract an audience, and it was unlikely to be a financial success.
+The reviewer commented that the film "is particularly noteworthy for another superb performance by Lionel Barrymore."

+Florabel Muir, writing for Motion Picture Herald described the film as "new and daring" and stated that it approached the "aftermath of war from a novel angle."
+She explained that of the approximately one hundred films she had viewed during 1937, she considered this film "the most magnificent of them all."
+Muir wrote that Lionel Barrymore "walks away" with the picture, and that the performances of Phillips Holmes and Nancy Carroll were also of a high standard.

-Pauline Kael called Phillips Holmes "unspeakably handsome but an even more unspeakable actor," thought Nancy Carroll was "miserably miscast," and added, "Lubitsch can't entirely escape his own talent, and the film is beautifully crafted, but he mistook drab, sentimental hokum for ironic, poetic tragedy."
+More recently, Pauline Kael called Phillips Holmes "unspeakably handsome but an even more unspeakable actor," thought Nancy Carroll was "miserably miscast," and added, "Lubitsch can't entirely escape his own talent, and the film is beautifully crafted, but he mistook drab, sentimental hokum for ironic, poetic tragedy."

 Time Out London said, "The acting is overwrought; the dialogue is uniformly on-the-nose.
 Yet 'purity' is the word that comes to mind: The movie is a nakedly sincere ode to the power of sympathy, and it's not to be missed."